Tuberous sclerosis: Kidneys

-About 20-30% of people with TSC have renal cysts, causing few problems.
-However, 2% may also have autosomal dominant polycystic kidney disease.

-Very rare (< 1%) problems include renal cell carcinoma and oncocytomas (benign adenomatous hamartoma).
+Between 26% and 80% of TSC patients have benign tumors of the kidneys called angiomyolipomas, with hematuria being the most frequent presenting symptom.
+TSC angiomyolipomas differ from non-TSC angiomyolipomas in age of presentation (31.5 years vs 53.6 years), mean tumor size (8.2 cm vs 4.5 cm), and percentage of cases requiring surgical intervention (50% vs 28%).
+Although benign, an angiomyolipoma larger than 4 cm is at risk for a potentially catastrophic hemorrhage, either spontaneously or with minimal trauma.

 Lungs

 Patients with TSC can develop progressive replacement of the lung parenchyma with multiple cysts, known as lymphangioleiomyomatosis (LAM).
 Recent genetic analysis has shown that the proliferative bronchiolar smooth muscle in TSC-related lymphangioleiomyomatosis is monoclonal metastasis from a coexisting renal angiomyolipoma.
 Cases of TSC-related lymphangioleiomyomatosis recurring following lung transplant have been reported.

 Heart

 Small tumours of the heart muscle, called cardiac rhabdomyomas, are rare in the general population (perhaps 0.2% of children) but very common in people with TSC.
 Around 80% of children under two-years-old with TSC have at least one rhabdomyoma, and about 90% of those will have several.
 The vast majority of children with at least one rhabdomyoma, and nearly all children with multiple rhabdomyomas will be found to have TSC.
 Prenatal ultrasound, performed by an obstetric sonographer specializing in cardiology, can detect a rhabdomyoma after 20 weeks.
 Rhabdomyoma vary in size from a few millimetres to several centimetres, and are usually found in the lower chambers (ventricles) and less often in the upper chambers (atria).
 They grow in size during the second half of pregnancy, but regress after birth, and are seen in only around 20% of children over two years old.

 Most rhabdomyomas cause no problems but some may cause heart failure in the foetus or first year of life.
 Rhabdomyomas are believed to be responsible for the development of heart arrhythmia later in life, which is relatively common in TSC.
 Arrhythmia can be hard to spot in people with TSC, other than by performing routine ECG.
 For example, arrhythmia may cause fainting that is confused with drop seizures, and symptoms of arrhythmia such as palpitations may not be reported in an individual with developmental delay.